Dogpatch USA: Attractions

 Funicular Tram - A "decliner inliner", the tram was used to transport visitors from the parking lot into the park below.
 It was purchased from an unknown manufacturer in Switzerland and shipped to Dogpatch USA at a cost of $250,000.
 Installed in 1970 and opened at the beginning of the 1971 season, it could transport 1,700 guests per hour at a speed of 13.5 ft/s.
 As passengers descended into the Dogpatch USA valley they were given a short monologue about the park over the tram's PA system.

 Boat Train Ride - This ride was introduced at the beginning of the 1972 season.
 A motorized lead boat piloted by a Dogpatch employee pulled a train of non-motorized boats behind it.
 The boats followed a route going up creek to the Grist Mill and back again.

 Hairless Joe's Kickapoo Barrel - This ride was introduced in the 1974 season.
 It was a rotating thrill ride.

 Barney Barnsmell's Skunk Works - This was introduced in 1977.
 It was a building full of complicated contraptions reminiscent of Rube Goldberg's designs.
 The machinery's purpose was the production of homemade soap; the Springfield News-Leader referred to the attraction as the "Skunk Works Soap Factory."

 Slobbovian Sled Run - This was introduced in the 1977 season.
 Guests rode on sleds mounted on teflon runners.
 The sled run was intended to operate similarly to a waterslide but without water.

 Li'l Abner's Space Rocket - The ride was added in 1978.
 It was a simulated trip into outer space.

 Trash Eaters - The park had trash cans equipped with huge animal heads that "ate" (sucked) the trash out of patrons' hands.
 The heads were shaped like goats, pigs, and even razorbacks, and the unusual design encouraged patrons to properly dispose of their litter by making it an amusing experience.
-The trash eaters used an unusual design.
-There was a blower motor inside the trash eater "house."
-The inside of the "house" was sealed so that when the door was shut, a vacuum was created which sucked trash into the trash eater's mouth.
-The trash then hit a stop and fell into the trashcan located inside the trash eater "house".

 Dogpatch Cabins - Guests could tour several cabins that were the "homes" of various Li'l Abner characters.
 These included Mammy and Pappy Yokum's house and Li'l Abner and Daisy Mae's house.
 Some of the cabins were authentic cabins from elsewhere in the Ozarks that had been purchased and rebuilt at the park during its 1968 construction.